MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-net.md

 >[!IMPORTANT]
 >The .NET SDK has been updated from track 1 to track 2.
 We highly recommend migrating to the track-2 SDK as soon as possible.
 Please refer to [this migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md) for instructions.

 The .NET SDK for the Azure Stack Hub Resource Manager provides tools to help you build and manage your infrastructure.
 Resource providers in the SDK include Compute, Networking, Storage, App Services, and Key Vault.
 The .NET SDK includes 14 NuGet packages.
-If you are using the track-2 .NET SDK (recommended), you must download these packages to your solution every time you compile your project.
-If you are using the track-1 .NET SDK (not recommended), you must do the same and you must base your download(s) on the API profile that you are using (**2020-09-01-hybrid** or **2019-03-01-hybrid**).
-This will optize the disk footprint of your app.
-Each package consists of a resource provider, the respective API version, and the API profile to which it belongs.
-API profiles in the .NET SDK enable hybrid cloud development by helping you switch between global Azure resources and resources on Azure Stack Hub.
+If you are using the deprecated track-1 .NET SDK (not recommended), these packages are versioned with API profiles, such as **2020-09-01-hybrid** and **2019-03-01-hybrid**.
+API profiles in the .NET SDK enable hybrid cloud development by helping you switch between global Azure resources and Azure Stack Hub resources.
+See the [.NET and API version profiles](#net-and-api-version-profiles) section for more information.

 ## Install the Azure .NET SDK